Raphael-Boichot/Pico-slide-show/README.md

     **#include <Pico_slide_show_TFT_eSPI_setup.h> // Default setup is root library folder**
 - Install [GNU Octave](https://www.octave.org/).
 It is a multi-OS computing langage requiring no dependancies used to convert save files.

-## User manual
+## Image conversion and compiling

 - Drop Game Boy Camera saves into the **/saves** folder or Game Boy Camera images in the **/Images** folder .
 You can drop and show as much as 18 saves in a row;
 - Run **Make_header_from_saves.m** from GNU Octave.
 It converts binary Game Boy Camera saves to C compatible data.
 You can set the delay between images from this script;
 - Open **Pico_slide_show.ino** with the Arduino IDE;
-- Compile your code with the RP2040 core (select the Raspberry Pi Pico board) and upload or drop the pre-compiled .uf2 to you board.
+- Compile your code with the RP2040 core (select the Raspberry Pi Pico board and compile @50Hz) and upload or drop the pre-compiled .uf2 to you board.

 ## Parts needed to build the device